rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 the scope of possible dependencies from `A`.

 **Aggregation and Composition**<br/>
-Aggregation and composition are stronger versions of association, adding additional properties to the latter.
-Essentially, aggregation states that one type *owns* the other, which means that it is responsible of its *creation* and *deletion*.
+Aggregation and composition are stronger versions of the association relationship: They add additional properties to the latter.
+Essentially, an aggregation states that one type *owns* the other, which means that it is responsible of its *creation* and *deletion*.

-Composition adds the feature that if `B` is a composition of `A`, than there could be only an instance of the first owning the an instance of the second.
-Instances of `A` *are not shared*.
+The composition adds the feature that if `B` is a composition of `A`, then there can be only an instance of the first that owns an instance of the second.
+Instances of `A` *are not shared* among different instances of `B`.

-An example of composition can be the following code.
+An example of composition is represented by the following code.

 {% highlight scala %}
 class B() {